 Plan some alone time with your husband

 Whether it’s a romantic weekend out of town, going to a coffee shop together, or even planning regular date-night-ins, make sure you take some time alone with your husband — and don’t only talk about your kids!
-If you’re finding it hard to get out of the house together because it’s difficult (or too expensive) to find a babysitter, then try one of our date night in ideas from our free checklist.
-You have no excuses, mama. 😉
+If you’re finding it hard to get out of the house together because it’s difficult (or too expensive) to find a babysitter, then try one of these date night at home ideas.
+You have no excuses, mama. ;)

 Don’t fear the guilt, learn from it